mirrorecho/rwestmusic-200-tweets/README.md

 Since those bygone days, the tweet limit ballooned to 280 characters and the project lost its cachet.
 But I learned from it and miss it.
 I still return to the twitter page for ideas and inspiration.

 So I decided to write a series of pieces in the same spirit.
-The series contains works of computer code, each 200 characters or less (so I can tweet them with 80 characters left for the #SuperCollider hashtag, a link back to this SoundCloud page, and another hashtag or two).
+The series contains works of computer code, each 200 characters or less (so I can tweet them with 80 characters left for the #SuperCollider hashtag, a link to SoundCloud, and another hashtag or two).

-What can one express musically in 200 characters?
+*What can one express musically in 200 characters?*

 Enforcing such an arbitrary and rigorous constraint can be both maddening and enlightening.
 It’s certainly a technical challenge.
 But I think it’s also a creative one: every dot and comma is a tradeoff and critical artistic decision.
 A decision to add a new sound could determine whether the piece has an ending or not!

 And one new hurdle to mention since the days of earlier tweets: it appears that twitter has changed its URL shortener algorithm such that a perfectly happy line of SuperCollider code like:

-play{ PinkNoise.ar(0.6!2) }
+**play{ PinkNoise.ar(0.6!2) }**

 … is believed by the twitter machines to include a link to an Argentinian website.
 It must be re-written as:

-play{ ar(PinkNoise, 0.6!2) }
+**play{ ar(PinkNoise, 0.6!2) }**

 Although the difference is slight, the second example is unidiomatic for most of us who write SuperCollider code.
 Many of the grand old SuperCollider tweets from pre-2017 would be impossible to tweet today!